Skin Cancer Checks

 A skin cancer check is an assessment of your skin cancer risk including any current or future skin concerns.

-A skin check appointment will include taking your medical history, including previous sun UV exposure, as well as undertaking a detailed examination of your skin.
+A skin cancer check appointment will include taking your medical history, including previous sun UV exposure, as well as undertaking a detailed examination of your skin.

 Skin check doctors